Clinic safety protocols

 - Re-created Connecting Pregnancy classes in an online format

-- Increased our own cleaning regimen to include a deep clean daily as well as wiping down all equipment and surfaces with anti-bacterial and antiviral cleaners between client visits
+- Increased cleaning regimen to include a deep clean daily as well as wiping down all equipment and surfaces with anti-bacterial and antiviral cleaners between client visits

 What is happening at RCH?